digitalbazaar/http-signature-header/README.md

 const signature = await invocationSigner.sign({data});
 ```

-`createSignatureHeader` is much easier.
-Sign the signing string for your signature
-and pass it as a `Uint8Array`.
+The `createSignatureHeader` API is used to encode the signature bytes provided as a `Uint8Array`.

 example:
 ```js